 Our team is honored to welcome Zach Hochstadt as DPP’s board chair.
-He is the co-founder of Mission Minded, a branding firm that works exclusively with nonprofit organizations.
-Zach and his team have provided strategic oversight to hundreds of nonprofit organizations across the country, including the Colorado Health Foundation, Children’s Museum of Denver at Marsico Campus, San Francisco Opera and Khan Academy.
+He brings a unique perspective to the group and, while his background isn’t in early childhood, he has spent his career focused on nonprofit branding and management so he knows what works and what doesn’t work.
+The co-founder of a company known as Mission Minded, Zach and his team have provided strategic oversight to hundreds of nonprofit organizations across the country, including the Colorado Health Foundation, Children’s Museum of Denver at Marsico Campus, San Francisco Opera and Khan Academy.
 Here are four things to know about DPP’s new board chair:

 1. He’s a fifth-generation Coloradan.

 Zach’s Coloradan roots run incredibly deep.
-Although he moved from the Centennial State to Montana when he was 5 years old and has lived all over the western U.S., he and his wife happily moved back to Colorado a decade ago to raise their own family here.
+He was born in the Centennial State, and although he moved to Montana when he was 5 years old and has lived all over the western U.S., he and his wife happily moved back to Colorado a decade ago to raise their own family here.
 Moving back as an adult, Zach says Denver was “both new and familiar all at the same time.”
 Most of all, though, it’s home sweet home.